-BRIVIACT® (brivaracetam) CV is indicated for the treatment of partial-onset seizures in patients 16 years of age and older with epilepsy.
+BRIVIACT® (brivaracetam) CV is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.

 Choose BRIVIACT® for your partial-onset seizure patients

 BRIVIACT offers a therapeutic dose on DAY ONE1

 BRIVIACT is a new molecular entity that targets SV2A1

 - Based on in vitro studies, BRIVIACT displays a 15- to 30-fold higher affinity for SV2A2; implications for clinical efficacy and tolerability are not known

 - The precise mechanism by which BRIVIACT exerts its anticonvulsant activity is unknown1

 The efficacy of BRIVIACT was established in adults in 3 fixed-dose, randomized, double-blind, placebo-controlled, multicenter studies, which included 1550 patients1